ApolloTang/theme-vim--snow/README.md

-** github.com/haystackandroid/snow has been disappeared from github.
-I reproduce it here from file on my `./vim/plugged`**
+## :warning: github.com/haystackandroid/snow has been disappeared from github.
+I reproduced it here from `./vim/plugged/snow` on my computer.

 ---